jerrypnz/major-mode-hydra.el/README.md

   and returns a new docstring that's gonna be used.
 You can do things like generating a border etc.
 - `:quit-key` adds a invisible hydra head for quitting the hydra.
-It can be very useful when you set `:foreign-keys` to `warn`.
+It can be useful when you set `:foreign-keys` to `warn`.

 Hint for each head can be dynamic, either a symbol or an sexp which gets evaluated dynamically when rendering the hydra.
 Dynamic hint is always padded with space, or trimmed so that its length is fixed.
-This is to ensure the pretty layout doesn't get broken.
+This is to ensure the pretty layout does not get broken.
 You can specify the expected `:width` in head plists.

 Dynamic hints are useful in toggles where it shows different hint based on the state of the toggle. pretty-hydra has built-in support